kappter/PrintVis/README.markdown

   - **Caption**: Small text below photos.
   - **Shape**: Rectangle placeholder (planned: customizable shapes/colors).
 - **Element Tiling**: Elements are added to the selected quadrant, tiled left to right, top to bottom in a grid (150px x 100px boxes), constrained to the quadrant’s boundaries.
+- **Drag-and-Drop Restructuring**: Click and drag elements within a quadrant to new grid positions, snapping to the 150px x 100px grid, with yellow outline feedback during drag.
 - **Four Modules**: Each quadrant supports multiple elements, with placeholders if empty.
 - **Title Element**: A prominent title placeholder on the spread (planned: editable).
 - **Page Number and Label**: Fixed in the lower-left corner (e.g., “Page 1 - Senior Events”).
+- **PDF Export**: Export the spread as a 17" x 11" landscape PDF via a LaTeX file, including all canvas content (pages, crosshairs, elements, text).
-- **Sidebar Tools**: Placeholder buttons for adding text, uploading photos, adding shapes, editing titles, and exporting designs (planned: integration with toolbar).
+- **Sidebar Tools**: Placeholder buttons for adding text, uploading photos, adding shapes, editing titles, exporting designs, and exporting PDF.
 - **Responsive Design**: Mobile-friendly interface with a collapsible sidebar and adaptive toolbar for classroom use.
 - **Earthy Aesthetic**: Clean, modern look with greens, browns, and blues, inspired by natural tones.

 *Note*: PrintVis is a prototype.
-Features like text editing, photo uploads, shape customization, and exporting are planned for future updates.
+Features like text editing, photo uploads, shape customization, and direct PDF rendering are planned for future updates.
 Console warnings about React DevTools, Tailwind CSS CDN, and Babel are expected in development and do not affect functionality, making the app suitable for classroom use on GitHub Pages.

 ## Usage
 1. Open PrintVis in a browser (e.g., visit `https://kappter.github.io/PrintVis/` or run locally; see Installation).